Research suggests that eating more cruciferous vegetables may help to keep your arteries healthy in older age.

 In a paper that is now published in the Journal of the American Heart Association, she and her colleagues suggest that, should their findings be confirmed in further studies, guidelines on how to eat healthfully should emphasize that a diet rich in cruciferous vegetables may protect against vascular disease.

-They are rich sources of: fiber; vitamins C, E, and K; several carotenoids; folate; and minerals.
-They also contain sulfur compounds known as glucosinolates, which account for their somewhat bitter taste and pungent smell.
+Cruciferous vegetables are rich sources of: fiber; vitamins C, E, and K; several carotenoids; folate; and minerals.
+They also contain sulfur compounds known as glucosinolates, which account for their somewhat bitter taste and pungent smell; glucosinolates and are also thought to be important for generating the associated health benefits.

 Vegetables and cardiovascular disease